byte-prashant/leet_code/DP/Readme.md

+brute-focre--> all combinations--> if  overlapping subproblems, optimal substructure--> dp if optimal substructure--> gredy if states are limited or event limited==> finite state machine

 Way to solve dp problem---
  1) In recursion problems, where we find brute force algorithms will always look for all combinations  solutions